Nuclear Power Issue Brief (PDF)

 Small Modular Reactors

 SMRs are small nuclear reactors that will be able to generate up to 300 megawatts of power1 and can be linked together to provide incremental power as load grows.
 SMRs could yield significant economic, energy security, and environmental benefits.
 They are expected to be an attractive option for generating electricity from a non-emitting energy source and could provide utilities with flexibility through scalability and plant siting.
-Because of the potential benefits of SMRs, DOE has provided funding for the accelerated development and commercialization of this technology, as well as other forms of advanced nuclear technology.
 Several public power entities across the country are directly involved in the development of SMRs and other advanced nuclear technologies.

 Congressional Action

 The ARC Act did not advance out of the Senate in the 118th Congress.
-Senator Risch is expected to reintroduce the bill in the 119th Congress.
+Senator Risch is expected to reintroduce the bill this Congress.

 APPA Contact